blacklightpy/vaultofknowledge/🗃️ Unorganized/Religions/Hinduism/Hindu Denominations.md

 Nevertheless, there are also examples of teachers who were not initiated into a Sampradaya, Ramana Maharshi being a well-known example.

-A Sanyasi belonging to the Sringeri Sharada Peetham once tried to persuade Ramana to be initiated into Sanyasa, but Ramana refused.
+A Sanyasi belonging to the Sringeri Sharada Peetham once tried to persuade Ramana to be initiated into Sanyasa, but Ramana r